 - 1. Acquisition Costs of acquiring real property are eligible and include the purchase price of the property at or below approved fair market value, appraisals, surveys for boundary adjustments, preliminary title reports, escrow fees and title insurance fees. - 2.
-DGS Appraisal Review Costs of obtaining State approvals of purchase price and transaction reviews from the State Department of General Services are also allowable. - Relocation Costs Relocation costs are eligible for Acquisition projects that result in displacement of any person and/or business (see State Relocation Act requirements, Chapter 16, Section 7260 et seq., Government Code). - 4.
+DGS Appraisal Review Costs of obtaining State approvals of purchase price and transaction reviews from the State Department of General Services are also allowable. - 3.
+Relocation Costs Relocation costs are eligible for acquisition projects that result in displacement of any person and/or business (see State Relocation Act requirements, Government Code section 7260 et seq.). - 4.
 Direct Staff and Consultant Services The costs of direct staff and consultant services necessary for the project are eligible and may be reimbursed up to \$10,000.
 Invoices must be presented with payment requests that identify the specific project activities and include evidence of payment.
 Consultants must be paid by the customary or established method and rate of applicant.
 No consultant fee may be paid to applicant's own employees without prior approval or unless specifically agreed to by the State.

-APPENDICES FOR STEP 3 - SUPPORTING DOCUMENTATION (QUALIFYING PROJECTS ONLY) (PAGES 25 TO 37)
+APPENDICES FOR STEP 3 - SUPPORTING DOCUMENTATION (QUALIFYING PROJECTS ONLY) (PAGES 27 TO 38)

-APPENDIX E - RESOLUTION TEMPLATE
+APPENDIX F - RESOLUTION TEMPLATE

+Resolution No: \\\\\

-Resolution No: \\\\\\ RESOLUTION (GOVERNING BODY OF GRANTEE) APPROVING THE APPLICATION FOR GRANT FUNDS FOR THE RECREATIONAL TRAILS AND GREENWAYS GRANT PROGRAM
+RESOLUTION OF (GOVERNING BODY OF GRANTEE) APPROVING THE APPLICATION FOR GRANT FUNDS FOR THE URBAN FLOOD PROTECTION GRANT PROGRAM